Benefits · CPD Alignment · Learning Outcomes

 Real Value.
 Verified Results.

-COS™ certification gives infrastructure professionals a structured, globally applicable governance framework backed by a Zenodo-registered publication, aligned with UNESCO Micro-credential Guidelines 2023, ISCED Level 4–6 classification, and ECTS-compatible credit expression — making COS™ credits self-reportable to any professional body and eligible for Recognition of Prior Learning (RPL) applications toward formal academic qualifications worldwide.
+COS™ certification gives infrastructure professionals a structured, globally applicable governance framework backed by a Zenodo-registered publication, self-assessed against UNESCO Micro-credential Guidelines 2023, ISCED Level 4–6 classification, and expressed in ECTS-compatible credit units — making COS™ credits self-reportable to any professional body and submittable in Recognition of Prior Learning (RPL) applications to universities.
+Acceptance is determined by the receiving institution.

-UNESCO Micro-credential 2023 ISCED Level 4–6 ECTS-Compatible RPL-Ready for Formal Degrees UN SDG 4 Aligned No Prerequisite Open to All Practitioners Worldwide
+UNESCO Micro-credential 2023 ISCED Level 4–6 ECTS-Compatible RPL-Submittable (Institution Decides) UN SDG 4 Aligned No Prerequisite Open to All Practitioners Worldwide

 🌐